Ahmad Shah Bahadur: First Carnatic War (1746–1748)

+Ahmad Shah Bahadur and Nasir Jung

+Previous Mughal Emperor, Muhammad Shah had bestowed upon Nizam-ul-Mulk, Asaf Jah I's son, Mir Ahmad Ali Khan Siddiqi Bayafandi, the title Nasir Jung, Later, Mughal Emperor Ahmad Shah Bahadur appointed him the Subedar of Deccan and bestowed him with the title Nasir-ud-Daula.
+However, Nasir Jung was killed by the renegade Himmat Khan in 1750.

 Mughal Army expedition against Marwar

-Salabat Khan, the Mir Bakshi and commander of the Mughal army, was joined by Bhakt Singh in Marwar against the forces of Ram Singh and Ishvari Singh.
+Salabat Khan, the Mir Bakhshi and commander of the Mughal army, was joined by Bhakt Singh in Marwar against the forces of Ram Singh and Ishvari Singh.
 The sides fought each other in 1750 at the Battle of Raona.
 Immediately after the battle, Ishwari Singh reconciled with Salabat Khan and the confrontation ended in ceasefire.
-Soon afterwards the Maratha Confederacy invaded Jaipur and Ishwari Singh committed suicide.
+Soon afterwards the Maratha Empire invaded Jaipur and Ishwari Singh committed suicide.

 2nd and 3rd Invasions of Ahmad Shah Abdali

 In 1749, Ahmad Shah Abdali invaded India for a second time.
 The reasons for the invasion were the same as the first one, he claimed the revenue of 4 districts (Sarkars) of Punjab assigned for the support of the impoverished Subah of Kabul, an arrangement which existed previously in Mughal times and was imposed on the Mughals after they ceded that Subah to Nadir Shah in 1739.
 Abdali's forces fought Moin-ul-Mulk, the Mughal governor of Punjab, to a stalemate, but the latter was duped into signing a treaty accepting Abdali's demands.

 The terms of the 1749 not being fulfilled, Abdali invaded India a third time in 1752 and swept all before him before the gates of Lahore.
 Here a fierce battle was fought, and Moin-ul-Mulk's brave lieutenant, Raja Koramal was killed.
 Moin-ul-Mulk was captured, but Abdali pardoned him due to his courageousness in battle, afterwards reappointed him governor of the Subah.
 The Mughal Court became frantic lest a repeat of 1739 should occur.
 The Grand Wazir, Safdar Jung enlisted the help of 50,000 Marathas on promise of a large sum of money, but before he could do anything, an equally frantic Emperor signed a peace treaty with the Abdali, acting upon the advice of his mother's favourite, the eunuch Javed Khan Nawab Bahadur.
 According to the terms of the treaty, Punjab (including Multan and Sindh) and Kashmir were to be administered by the Abdali in the Emperor's name, and any Governor of the Subah appointed by the Emperor had to have Abdali's approval.
 This was only a face saving gesture, in reality the Subah's had been ceded to the Afghans.
 They would be officially annexed by them in 1757, following Imad-ul-Mulk's aborted attempt to restore them to Mughal control.